LackOfMorals/lackofmorals.github.io/_posts/2025-05-23-graphql-jwks-part-2.md

 }
 ```

-More on filter and validate can be found in the GraphQL API [documentation](https://neo4j.com/docs/graphql/current/security/authorization/)
+More on **filter** and **validate** can be found in the GraphQL API [documentation](https://neo4j.com/docs/graphql/current/security/authorization/)

 ### Scenario Three - control writes

 With protection for sensitive data, ACME Corporation turns it attention to controlling who can change the data.
-Again, a claim in the JWT will control this "acmeGraphQLReadWrite".
+ACME Corps adds another claim to the JWT to control this:- "acmeGraphQLReadWrite".

-Staying with the Type Defs already present, we can protect ACME Corporation data by using `@authentication` for each node by adding
+Staying with the Type Defs already present, we add `@authentication`, with a check for "acmeGraphQLReadWrite" in the JWT, to each node that requires protection against change like this:-

 ```JSON
 @authentication(operations: [CREATE, DELETE, UPDATE], jwt: { roles: { includes: "acmeGraphQLReadWrite" } } )